Why Is COBRA So Expensive?

 Cheaper Alternatives To COBRA

 Employer COBRA can be expensive.
-You may find that getting an Affordable Care Act (ACA) or private short-term health insurance can save you money.
+You may find that getting an Affordable Care Act (ACA) plan or private short-term health insurance can save you money.
 It’s important to understand the pros and cons.

 Private Short-Term Medical Insurance